Amana Participation FundAs of August 11, 2020

-Invests in short-term and intermediate-term Islamic income-producing securities (sukuk, murabaha, wakala)
+- Invests in short-term and intermediate-term Islamic income-producing investment certificates (sukuk, murabaha, wakala)

 Capital preservation and current income, consistent with Islamic principles.
 Capital preservation is its primary objective.